BIM September 24, 2025

 Advantages:

-• Sweet Home 3D has a respectable library of 3D objects that every user can add to their own projects for free.
+• Sweet Home 3D has a respectable library of 3D objects that every user would be able to add to their own projects for free.

 • The software itself offers plenty of floor planning capabilities and a surprising amount of versatility for a solution with no price tag.

-• All floor plans created by Sweet Home 3D can be viewed in both two and three dimensions at any point in time.
+• All floor plans created by Sweet Home 3D are viewed in both two and three dimensions at any point in time.

 Shortcomings: